thinker010/Discord-raspberry-pi-startup-notifier/README.md

 # Discord-raspberry-pi-startup-notifier
+This project is about how to receive notification when raspberry pi boots up in discord through discord webhooks(after entering desktop).

 First download the zip file and extract in your raspberry pi(.).
 Then copy the main.desktop file and paste it in here /etc/xdg/autostart. then paste the main.py to the pi folder at /home/pi (or where ever you want but you have to change the address of the main.py file in main.desktop )